-Apple iOS 7 now available for downloadAlex Wagner - Deputy Managing Editor, News Desk
+Apple iOS 7 now available for downloadAlex Wagner - Editorial Director of News and Content

 Apple has officially released iOS 7 to the public, just like it said it would at last week's event.
 The update brings with it the biggest visual overhaul that iOS has received to date, complete with a new lock screen, new app icons and a refreshed status bar that replaces the traditional signal indicator bars with a set of five dots.
 Apple has also tweaked the look of its multitasking menu in iOS 7, ditching the old icon-based menu for a new card-like design that shows a snapshot of each app's screen.